srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 **Input**
 * Keyboard
   - Virtual keyboards for mobile devices
-  - managing repertoire (Unihan, etc)
+  - Managing repertoire (Unihan, etc)
-  - Transliteration standard into Latin
+  - Transliteration standard into Latin script (This is helpful for input when a keyboard supporting the target script is unavailable.)

 **Locale Data**